 What we will discuss at your initial consultation

 At your consultation Dr Tomlinson will assess you and your hands, determine your suitability for needle fasciotomy, discuss the procedure and answer any questions that you have.
 Dr Tomlinson will provide you with a referral to a hand therapist in your local area (or nearby our practice, whichever is the most convenient for you) who you must book to see within 24 hours of your procedure to have your extension splint made.
-Three handouts that are given to you and discussed at the consultation are:
+Handouts that are given to you at the consultation are:

 Consent form for needle fasciotomy (see below to read the risks of needle aponeurotomy)